ytixu/ndl-interview-fall-2016/README.md

 `test/temp.training.json` and `test/temp.validation.json` are the files that I used to do the experiment.

-In `test/training_result/`, I dump the data from the training set after the classifer trained itself. 'training_result_classes.txt' contains counts for each class.
+In `test/training_result/`, I dump the data from the training set after the classifier trained itself. 'training_result_classes.txt' contains counts for each class.
 The other files contains counts for each terms (as the original file was big, I split it into smaller files).

 'test/30-a0.txt' is the result for Variation 0 with 30% validation set.